Shipping Charge Increase Coming March 31

-With recent work involved with one of our customers using our Signal Animator in ABS mode to signal his layout, the importance of creating a signal plan becomes apparent.
+With recent work involved with one of our customers using our Signal Animator in ABS mode to signal his layout, the importance of creating a signal plan became apparent.
 A signal plan puts down on paper where signals are located and summarises what indications are needded for each signal.
 This permits confirming the SGA can support the needed indications, and identifies how the SGA interfaces with other components.
 Out of this, a wiring diagram can be developed to assist in making the necessary connections, and provides a list of system responses to permit testing that a signal will display the correct indication for each situation.
 A signal plan also makes it easier to see if your numbering scheme for signals makes sense.

 Evolution of a Signalling System